learn-co-curriculum/react-hooks-react-router-intro/README.md

 ### Single Page App (SPA)

-In __React__ we will likely be building a __SPA__, or Single Page Application.
+In __React__ we will likely be building an __SPA__, or Single Page Application.
-This means we wont require multiple pages being loaded, just the original __GET__ request with our initial HTML, CSS and JS files from the Server.
+This means we won't require multiple pages to be loaded from the server, just the original __GET__ request with our initial HTML, CSS and JS files.
 This requires us to figure out how to make the experience of Client-Side routing work to our advantage.